Photo of a blue lake with mountains in the distance

 Get In Touch

-To get in contact for any other reason (feedback, issues, high-fives), send me a brief message at [email protected].
+To get in contact for any other reason (feedback, issues, outlandish feature requests), send us a brief message at [email protected].

-I'd love to hear from you!
-Every little detail matters, so please don't hesitate to reach out.
+We'd love to hear from you!
+Every little detail and fresh perspective matters.

 Matt Kander headshot